 Additionally, if I have recently been re-stocked with an existing product in the system, here for example Levora with an expiration date of 1/30/2020, I can enter the physical SOH here and the additional quantity of this product will be added into the system once I complete my physical inventory.

-Upon competing the inventory, I will hit submit here in the bottom right hand corner, and a popup will confirm the date of submission and require a signature.
+Upon completing the inventory, I will hit submit here in the bottom right hand corner, and a popup will confirm the date of submission and require a signature.
 The date entered must either be in the past or today’s date.
 It cannot be a future date.
 The system will then automatically take me to the Stock on Hand page, where I can now view the updated amounts in my SOH, based on the physical inventory I just completed.

 Fade and return to Home Screen